queenofdowntime/shell-tutorial/windows/exercises/hello_world.md

 ## Part 4: say "Hello \<name\>!" or "Hello World!"

-Steps:

 Now if you run your script without any args it will still work, but it will have a random space: "Hello !".
 So we should set a default which will be called whenever our script determines that there are no args present.
-There are two ways to do this in Powershell; built-in params and `if/else` statements.
-To set the param default, just add ` = "World"` after `[string]$name`.
-But we want to learn more cool stuff so we are going to do the other thing.

 `if/else` statements are used in all programming lanuages to set a logical sequence of events.

 `if` a condition exists `then` do one thing, `else` do another thing.

+Steps:

 1. Open your script again.
 2. We need to check if the `name` variable has been set.
 There are several ways to do this and you can google for the variations.
-We are going to use `-ne` right now.
+We are going to do the simplest thing right now.
+If a param has not been set, is will return `False` when queried.

   So in our code, somewhere under our function, we can enter:

   ```
   if ($name) {